Campus Life

 Detailed information regarding testing and vaccination policies can be found here.
 Note that students living in on-campus residence halls and apartments are subject to additional requirements, detailed here.

-LSU has published physical isolation and quarantine protocols, available here.
-IF you test positive or are in close contact (fifteen minutes or more within six feet) with someone with COVID-19, or are primary caregiver for a child who tests positive or must isolate, you should not come to campus again until you have been in isolation or quarantine (as applicable) as directed in that protocol.
+The CDC has published recommended guidance, available here.
+IF you test positive or are in close contact (fifteen minutes or more within six feet) with someone with COVID-19, or are primary caregiver for a child who tests positive or must isolate, you should not come to campus again until you have been in isolation or quarantine (as applicable) as explained in the CDC guidelines.
 Rather, you should do two things.
 First, you MUST fill out the LSU Law Center form to report your positive test or contact to Law Center administration.
 AFTER completing the Law Center form, you should email Associate Dean Carroll, providing the details of the isolation or quarantine period.
-You should review the 2021-2022 attendance policy to be sure you have followed all steps necessary to receive attendance credit for classes missed while in isolation.
+You should review the attendance policy to be sure you have followed all steps necessary to receive attendance credit for classes missed while in isolation.
 Second, if you test positive OR you are exposed to someone with COVID-19, you are required to notify LSU.
-You should indicate that you have received a positive COVID-19 test result in the Daily Symptom Checker.

 What will happen if there is a significant outbreak of COVID-19 at the Law Center?